Jamaluddin Jarjis

 Jamaluddin bin Mohd Jarjis (25 May 1951 – 4 April 2015) was a Malaysian politician, diplomat and Minister of Science, Technology and Innovation.
 He served as the Chairman of the 1 Malaysia Peoples' Housing (PR1MA) and Malaysian special envoy to the United States.

 Early life and education

 Born on 25 May 1951 in Pekan, Pahang, Jamaluddin Jarjis obtained a First Class Honours Bachelor of Science Degree in Electrical Engineering from the University of Manchester, United Kingdom in 1974 and MSc in Electrical Engineering from the University of Manitoba, Canada in 1977.
 He received his PhD in Electrical Engineering (Power Systems) from McGill University in 1980.

 Political career

 Jamaluddin was a Member of Parliament for Rompin, Pahang from 1990 until his death.
 He was elected to the UMNO Supreme Council in May 2000.
+In 2002, he was appointed as the Second Minister of Finance by Prime Minister Mahathir Mohamad.

 While serving as Science, Technology and Innovation Minister, Jamaluddin oversaw the Angkasawan program, which resulted in Dr. Sheikh Muszaphar Shukor becoming the first Malaysian in space on 10 October 2007, when he blasted off to the International Space Station on board Soyuz TMA-11.